Chocolate Cherry Hot Cross Buns

 What can I swap the dried cherries with?

 You can go the traditional route and use raisins instead of cherries, or use dried cranberries instead.
-Orange zest would also be lovely in this recipe.How long can I keep these hot cross buns?
+Orange zest would also be lovely in this recipe.Can I make the dough ahead of time?

 The buns will stay fresh at room temperature for 3-4 days in an air tight container or wrapped tightly in foil.
 Reheat/toast them before eating.Can I freeze the buns?